Bolaji61/web-scraping/README.md

-## WEB AUTOMATION
+# WEB AUTOMATION

-This web automation project scraped Macbook products names, urls and prices from Amazon and saves their output in google sheets using pygsheet libarary.
+**This web automation project scrapes Macbook products names, urls and prices from Amazon & saves their output in google sheets using pygsheet libarary.**